Jakob Schöller

-Jakob Maximilian Schöller (born 9 December 2005) is an Austrian professional footballer who plays as a centre-back for Austrian Football Bundesliga club Rapid Vienna.
+Jakob Maximilian Schöller (born 9 December 2005) is an Austrian professional footballer who plays as a centre-back for Austrian Bundesliga club Rapid Wien.

 Club career

-Seen as one of the best young talents at Admira, where he has played from under-6 level, Schöller signed a new contract with the club in August 2022.
-Then, the Austrian moved to Rapid Vienna for €500K euros.
+Seen as one of the best young talents at Admira Wacker, where he has played from under-6 level, Schöller signed a new contract with the club in August 2022.
+Then, the Austrian moved to Rapid Wien for €0.5 million.

 International career

 Schöller has represented Austria at youth international level.